 Recommended Spark Plugs and Gap Settings for Tuned 3.3T Engines

-For tuned 3.3T Kia Stinger and Genesis G70/G80 engines, we recommend the HKS M45IL spark plugs as our go-to option for reliability, longevity, and consistent ignition under boost.
+For tuned 3.3T Kia Stinger and Genesis G70/G80 engines, we recommend an OEM plug gapped to 0.022" or the HKS M45IL gapped to 0.022" — both deliver reliable, consistent ignition under boost.
 Getting the right gap is just as important as choosing the right plug.

 Our Recommendation